Hnichm/idle-game-eb/README.md

 - `enemyImage`: Triggers the `clickAttackEnemy` function when clicked, allowing the player to perform a click attack on the enemy.
 - `playerUpgradeButton`: Shows the player upgrades container and hides other player stats elements.
 - `backButton`: Hides the player upgrades container and shows the player stats elements.
+- `Upgrade buttons`: Event listeners are set up for various upgrade buttons (`attackUpgradeClickDamageButton`, `attackUpgradeSpeedButton`, `autoAttackUpgradeDamageButton`, `autoAttackUpgradeSpeedButton`, `defenseUpgradeTimerButton`, etc.) to handle the upgrade functionality and update the corresponding player stats and UI elements.

 ### Game Logic